Cyfrin/Updraft/courses/advanced-foundry/7-daos/5-governor-contract/+page.md

 Upgradeability - Our bells from last lesson should be going off!
 This includes proxy functionality within our DAO

-We'll keep everything default for this excercise, let's just copy the provided Governor contract into our own file `src/MyGovernor.sol`.
+We'll keep everything default for this exercise, let's just copy the provided Governor contract into our own file `src/MyGovernor.sol`.

 ```js
 // SPDX-License-Identifier: MIT